wp-plugins/grand-media/readme.txt

 3. Add to Post - GrandMedia MetaBox

 == Changelog ==

+= 0.9.4 =
+* Security fix for jplayer library
+* Updated css for Wordpress 3.8
+* Changed Music Player CSS classes for compatibility with some themes

 = 0.9.3 =
 * Fix for modern themes compatibility (Music player not worked)